 Half of the 128 undergraduate credits required for graduation must be within the core curriculum.
 All students take 16 core courses, including three in each of history/politics, philosophy, and theology, as well as math, literature, a foreign language, and the natural sciences.
 These are intensive four-credit courses, instead of the typical three-credit courses at many institutions.

-Currently, the University offers 21 undergraduate majors.
-In addition to the more typical majors like business and the liberal arts, students can emphasize Catholic studies, biochemistry, global affairs, and managerial economics.
-The most popular majors are theology and biology, but these represent less than a quarter of students.
+Currently, the University offers 23 undergraduate majors.
+In addition to majors such as theology, biology, business, and psychology, students can emphasize interdisciplinary majors including Catholic studies, biochemistry, global affairs, and managerial economics.
+The most popular majors are biology, business, theology, and literature.
 Minors are available in many of the same subjects as well as catechetics, ecology and conservation biology, and family and society.

-Both the philosophy and theology faculty take the Oath of Fidelity, and all theologians have the mandatum.
-Notably, the theology
+All of the theology faculty take the Oath of Fidelity and have the mandatum

-Students describe a strong spiritual life that includes various devotional groups, approximately 13 voluntary “households” of students supporting each other in prayer and service, and student activity clubs such as the Knights of Columbus, Communion and Liberation, peer ministry, and Marian consecration.
+Students describe a strong spiritual life that includes various devotional groups, approximately 18 voluntary “households” of students supporting each other in prayer and service, and student activity clubs such as the Communion and Liberation, Peer Ministry Team, and Marian consecration.
 Students impressively maintain perpetual Eucharistic Adoration in the University chapel as well as a daily rosary walk.
-Students also have joined mission trips to Ecuador and Nicaragua.
+Students also have joined mission trips to Calcutta, Ecuador, and Nicaragua.

-At least 20 men and as many women who have attended AMU are now discerning religious life; about a third of the University’s male graduates are in seminary discerning a vocation.
+At least 20 men and as many women who have attended AMU are now discerning religious life.

 The dean of students conducts a senior exit interview with each student.
 The one comment heard most often is, “I came here with my parents’ faith, but am leaving here with a deeper faith of my own.”

-With exceptions for students whose families reside in Ave Maria, it is university policy for all students to live on campus.
+With exceptions for students over 23 years of age or whose families reside in Ave Maria, it is university policy for all students to live on campus.

-Residence halls are separated by gender, and the opposite gender is never allowed to visit dorm rooms.
+Residence halls are separated by gender, but the University recently loosened its restrictions on visiting dorm rooms.
+Whereas visitation was previously not allowed, students may now visit the rooms of the opposite sex—with doors propped open—on Friday and Saturday evenings until midnight and on Sunday afternoons.
 In common areas, visiting hours are until 1:00 a.m. and extended to 2:00 a.m. on Friday and Saturday.

 Alcohol is allowed with limitations, and there is no campus curfew.
-Those who violate the alcohol policy are required to participate in alcohol education seminars.
+Those who violate the alcohol policy are sanctioned with community hours and/or fines, plus seminars and counseling for repeat violations.

-In many ways, the town of Ave Maria is somewhat insulated.
-As such, it’s a bit like an extended family where everyone tends to know everyone, and students and faculty often travel around campus and town by bike.
+The town of Ave Maria provides a number of convenient stores and services including a large grocery store, a few restaurants, and a pub.
+Due to the size, everyone tends to know everyone, and students and faculty often travel around campus and town by bike.

-Developers plan to bring large employers and housing developments to the county, which will change the area considerably.
-But in the meantime, there are some inconveniences: the nearest hotel is 26 miles away, there is no gas station in town, and the nearest hospital is about 20 miles northwest of the campus.
-Southwest Florida International Airport in Fort Myers is approximately an hour away.
+However, there are some inconveniences: the nearest hotel is 26 miles away, and the nearest hospital is about 20 miles northwest of the campus.
+Southwest Florida International Airport in Fort Myers is approximately 45 minutes away.
 Off-campus employment is limited.

-More than 60 student clubs, organizations, ministries, outreach efforts, and households offer an abundance of activities that include athletic clubs (such as fencing, equestrian, running, ice skating, swing dance, rugby, and shark fishing) and academic clubs (such as debate, writing, film, and business).
+More than 55 student clubs, organizations, ministries, outreach efforts, and households offer an abundance of activities that include athletic clubs (such as running, ice skating, swing dance, rugby, and fishing) and academic clubs (such as newspaper, writing, film, and business).

 The University’s 17 varsity teams compete in the National Association of Intercollegiate Athletics (NAIA) in baseball, basketball, cheerleading/dance, cross country, football, golf, soccer, softball, tennis, and volleyball.
 Students can also participate in a variety of club and intramural sports.

-Every Monday, students travel to Naples to pray and minister outside an abortion business.
-The pro-life and chastity clubs are popular, and more than 100 students attend the March for Life in Washington, D.C., each year.
+Every Saturday, students travel to Naples and Fort Myers to pray and minister outside an abortion business.
+The pro-life and chastity clubs are popular, and more than 150 students attend the March for Life in Washington, D.C., each year.

 The Bottom Line